New Plymouth Airport: History

+The Taranaki Air Ambulance Trust operates from the airport as well.

 The airport's only sealed taxiway connects the apron and the asphalt runway, so aircraft taxi on the runway, and commence take off roll from runway ends.
 New Plymouth Airport is infamous for crosswinds, due mostly to the fact that although the tarmac runway faces into the prevailing SSW wind the area regularly receives a strong SSE/SE.
 The cross runway is not sealed, and thus airline traffic is limited to the tarmac runway, parallel to the sea.
 The tarmac runway is equipped with low intensity runway lighting, runway end lighting, and Precision Approach Path Indicators.
 The sealed taxiway and apron are also lit.
 The airport has VOR/DME equipment.
 It was equipped with an NDB, but this was recently removed.

 New Plymouth Aero Club and its Air New Plymouth charter service was based at the airport, until it ceased operations in 2014.
 Previously it carried out charter work and air ambulance services as well as providing a well recognised flight training facility.

 General aviation aircraft are located at the airport as well as heritage De Havilland Vampire, an L-39 Albatross, four Yak 52s and a Catalina Flying Boat.